skip navigation

 Workouts/Schedule:

-• There will be 3 assigned lifts per week, 33 lifts total, and 1 speed workout per week, 11 total.
+• There will be 3 assigned lifts per week, 36 lifts total.
 75% of the workouts must be attended.
-There will be a sign in sheet to keep track of attendance.
+There will be a sign-in sheet to keep track of attendance.

 Registration Link